b.1875-d.1910

 Marriage

-Nothing further is heard about James until his marriage in a Roman Catholic ceremony on 13th January 1907 when he married Alice Hannah Harley aged 29 the daughter of Daniel Harley a Butler from Chelsea.
+Nothing further is heard about James until his marriage in a Roman Catholic ceremony on 13th January 1907 when he married Alice Hannah Harley aged 29, the daughter of Daniel Harley a Butler from Chelsea.
 In 1901 Alice had been working as a waitress so it is unclear what her social standing was at this point.
 The witnesses were Sean Kirk and Joseph Evans, unusually not anyone from the Galliano family.
-By 25th June 1907 their son Victor James was born so it appears that Alice was pregnant when they married.
-He was baptised at Our Lady of Victories church on 21 July 1907 and his Godparents were his cousin Joseph Valderrama Gil and Aunt Anita Galliano.
+On 25th June 1907 their son Victor James was born so it appears that Alice was pregnant when they married.
+He was baptised at Our Lady of Victories church on 21 July 1907 and given the Godparents of his cousin Joseph Valderrama Gil and Aunt Anita Galliano.

 Sadly, his death certificate reveals he died of “General Paralysis of Insane” what is now seen as untreated syphilis which he must have contracted at a young age.
-How this manifested itself we can only imagine.
+Its manifestation was violent, frightening and catastrophic.

 Author’s Thoughts